libp2p/specs/protocol-select/README.md

   **Protocol Select** will include the option to improve bandwidth efficiency e.g. around protocol names in the future.
-While _Protocol Select_ will not solve this in the first iteration, the protocol should be designed with this optimization in mind, and allow for a smooth upgrade in a future iteration.
+While _Protocol Select_ will not solve this in the first iteration, the protocol is designed with this optimization in mind, and allows for a smooth upgrade in a future iteration.

 ## High-Level Overview